alexjohnj/spotijack/README.md

 # Spotijack

+> ⚠️ Spotijack will not work on macOS 10.15 (Catalina) because Audio Hijack Pro
+> no longer runs.
+There are currently no plans to work around this.

 Spotijack is a macOS application that automates recording songs playing in Spotify using [Audio Hijack Pro][audio-hijack-pro].
 When Spotify changes track, Spotijack starts a new recording in Audio Hijack Pro and updates the recording